Chapter 18 – Learning the Language, Problems: Part 2

 With typing or music, repetition is usually enough to guarantee the ability will enter the sub-conscious memory.

 With language also.
-But the volume of what you have to remember far exceeds what is needed to remember typing or music.
+But the volume of what you have to remember far exceeds what is needed to remember a keyboard or piano keys in the memory box.
 And you have to make sure that right from the start what you remember is the correct language.

 But it can be done – provided you rely on the sub-conscious or long term memory